 RTS offers four basic types of financial aid.
 While you may apply for multiple scholarships, RTS will award the one scholarship that provides the greatest financial assistance.
-With the exception of the Church Partnership program, scholarships are awarded for a limited duration of continuous study: MDiv students for 5 years, MA students for 3 years, Certificate students for 2 years.
-Special students are only eligible for Church and Spouse Partnerships.
+With the exception of the Church Partnership program, scholarships are awarded for a limited duration of continuous study: M.Div. students for 5 years, M.A. students for 3 years, and campus-specific Certificate students for 2 years.
+Special students are ordinarily only eligible for Church and Spouse Partnerships.